 Award winners should be high potential early to mid-career conservationists, who through training and experience are now able to build the capacity of others.
 Projects should be sustainable and effective, increasing the viability of threatened populations and influencing national policy.

-In 2015, CLP funding is available to teams conducting projects in the following countries:
+In 2017, CLP funding will be available to teams conducting projects in the following countries:

 Azerbaijan, Georgia, Turkey